hackclub/hackclub/workshops/mad_libs_workshop/README.md

 {
 }
 ```
+- Right under our using statement and still within the while loop, add this for loop.

-This for loop loops through each letter in the "prompt" string.
+- This for loop loops through each letter in the "prompt" string.

 ## Checking Character